kevinAlbs/rust-bootstrap/test-tlsCertificateKeyFilePassword/README.md

     --dbpath .menv
 ```

 Update `dependencies.mongodb.path` in Cargo.toml to refer to a commit of the Rust driver with needed changes.
-Enable the :
+Enable the `cert-key-password` feature:

 ```toml
 [dependencies.mongodb]